RohanBurad/Basics-Of-Python/README.md

 # Basics-Of-Python
-Here are the basic practicals which introduce us to the python that how python works in different topics like List ,Tuples ,Sets , Dictionary and Functions.
+Here are the basic practicals
+Which introduce us to the python that how python works as a coding language **Topics Covered :**
+List
+Tuples
+Sets
+Dictionary
+Functions.

 We will have basic programs which cover this topics !!
+I hope you get a knowledge about this topics in with these examples